 - For bids on loans not yet completed, we only consider the value bid as the valuation; we do not add potential accrued interest.

 This approach has been verified by third-party lending performance data specialist, Brismo, which provides independence and credibility to the returns we show on our platform.
 Please remember:

 - Your returns don’t consider any reduction in earnings due to tax.

-- We don’t include any cash amounts not yet lent to businesses.
+- We don’t consider your cash deposits or withdrawals, therefore we do not consider cash amounts not yet lent to businesses.

 - Past returns are not necessarily a guide to future returns.
 Your eventual returns may be higher or lower than those you see today.